GradleUp/gratatouille/README.md

 Because your task actions are pure Kotlin function, no state is shared, making them perfect candidates for parallelization.

-Gratatouille uses the [Worker API](https://docs.gradle.org/current/userguide/worker_api.html) to allow parallel execution making you build faster in general.
+Gratatouille uses the [Worker API](https://docs.gradle.org/current/userguide/worker_api.html) to allow parallel execution making your build faster overall.
 Use `org.gradle.workers.max` to control the maximum number of workers.

 ## Compile time task wiring